robinhood-suite/robinhood4/README.rst

 -hsm-state
 ----------

-rbh-lfind defines a ``-hsm-state`` action that filter the entries on their HSM status.
+rbh-lfind defines a ``-hsm-state`` action that filters the entries on their HSM status.
 These include: archived, dirty, exists, lost, noarchive, norelease, none and released.